aiven/devportal/docs/platform/howto/saml/setup-saml-auth0.rst

 3. Once your application has been created, go to the ``Addons`` tab and enable **SAML 2 WEB APP** option

-4. Click on the **SAML 2 WEB APP** option to open the settings dialog
+4. Click on the **SAML 2 WEB APP** option to open the ``Settings`` tab

 5. Set the ``Application Callback URL`` to the ``ACS URL`` provided by the Aiven Console

-6. Under the ``Application Callback URL``, in the settings section, remove existing configuration and add the following mapping configuration:
+6. Under the ``Application Callback URL``, in the ``Settings`` section, remove existing configuration and add the following field mapping configuration:

 .. code-block:: shell

    {
-    "mappings": {
-      "email": "email"
+     "email": "email",
-    },
-    "nameIdentifierFormat": "urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress",
-    "nameIdentifierProbes": [
-      "email"
-    ]
+     "first_name": "first_name",
+     "identity": "email",
+     "last_name": "last_name"
+     "mapUnknownClaimsAsIs": true
    }

 7. Once done, click **Enable** and **Save**